johnjackoleary/cfi-commonplace-book/Inbox/Elements to be sorted or sections to be added to lessons ppl.md

 rate of turn vs bank angle

+aircraft systems (perhaps as a required reading, then ask questions of student?)

 91.123 Compliance with ATC clearances and instructions.

 - true and magnetic (and if we should talk winds aloft)